-Funding Source: Staff time to promote program; ADUs developed by private property owners family zoning districts, either or both of the following: A housing development of no more than two units at least up to 800 square feet each; and/or The subdivision of a parcel to create two approximately equal parcels (i.e., 40/60 or 50/50 split) with a minimum lot size of 1,200 sf for each new lot.
-Responsibility: Department of Economic and Community Development - Planning Division; Planning Commission Time Frame: Ongoing Funding Source: Staff time to review applications
+Funding Source: Staff time to promote program; ADUs developed by private property owners

+Program CRT-6.2 - Continue to implement SB 9 units and subdivision allowances.
+SB 9 requires cities and counties to ministerially allow, in single-family zoning districts, either or both of the following: A housing development of no more than two units at least up to 800 square feet each; and/or The subdivision of a parcel to create two approximately equal parcels (i.e., 40/60 or 50/50 split) with a minimum lot size of 1,200 sf for each new lot.
+Responsibility: Department of Economic and Community Development -

+Planning Division; Planning Commission

+Funding Source: Staff time to review applications